Español 5 BI/AP

-In each unit of study, the student is required to write at least one formal essay (sometimes as an “integrated skill” exercise), as well as at least one informal writing, such as a journal entry, a friendly letter, an email, etc.
+In each unit of study, the student is required to write at least one formal essay (sometimes as an “integrated skill” exercise), as well as at least one informal written assignment, such as a journal entry, a friendly letter, an email, etc.

 Also in each unit there is at least one authentic listening activity related to the unit’s theme.
 These listening pieces range from movies, tape recordings of a Hispanic exchange student, podcast audios, textbook company prepared lectures on a CD, to several episodes of the Destinos telenovela language series.